Fire Information and Activity

 Visitors may see fire personnel, vehicles, and air support in the vicinity when any prescribed fire is being implemented.
 Please drive slowly, turn your lights on, and avoid stopping in areas where fire personnel are working.

 Plans for each burn unit contain a set of parameters which define the desired weather and fuel conditions under which a prescribed fire can be initiated.
 Prior to implementing the burns, fire managers will evaluate current conditions and will only begin ignition if the prescribed conditions are within those parameters.

 Fire danger is currently Moderate on the South Rim and Moderate on the North Rim.

 Please review the year-round fire regulations in place at Grand Canyon:

 Visit www.inciweb.nwcg.gov for up-to-date information about any active fire in the region or across the country.

 During an active fire, more detailed information is available from:

 Listen to the Weather Forecast for Grand Canyon (NOAA Weather Radio)

-The Fire Danger Rating at Grand Canyon National Park is:
+The fire danger at Grand Canyon National Park is:

 For more fire information in and around Grand Canyon National Park, visit the Arizona Emergency Information Network, the official site for alerts and bulletins on emergencies and disasters in Arizona, including public health and safety advisories, homeland security alerts and disaster relief bulletins.